Importing Lightroom: Not applying rotation

 So I would recommend to either change the shown import message (only show "rotation applied" if there was some rotation applied) or to apply the correct rotation from the xmp tiff tag (or better: both).

 In the xmp file created by darktable (.orf.xmp) the orientation information is completely missing ;-(

 I also attached my test files, so it can be used for fixing this bug.

 #2 Updated by Pascal Obry about 7 years ago

 - Tracker changed from Bug to Feature

 I confirm, but this is not a bug but a missing feature.
 Orientation is not currently supported by the Lr import module, only rotation is.
 That is, if there is no crop/rotation in Lr the orientation is not taken into account.
 Probably something we want to support at some point.
 I'll keep this as a feature request.

-#3 Updated by Nikolaus Krismer about 6 years ago
+#3 Updated by Nikolaus Krismer over 6 years ago

 Ok...
 I did not know that there is a difference between rotation and orientation (sine I rotated the image in lightroom I'm a bit confused that things get saved as orientation, but i guess that this is a lightroom issue - not a darktable one).